 - Human services

 - Community development

-Preference will be given to grant applications that have the greatest impact on positive youth development and demonstrate collaboration with other organizations.
+Preference is given to grant applications that have the greatest positive impact on positive youth development and demonstrate collaboration with other organizations.

 Total amount available for disbursement in 2019 is approximately $51,000

 The maximum grant available is $10,000.
 If an organization wishes to submit a request for more than the maximum amount, they must contact the Foundation in advance to discuss their application.